-The Chairperson of the Board is an Independent Non-executive Director.
+The Chairperson of the Board is a Non-executive Director.
+A Lead Independent Director is appointed to support the Chairperson or act as such if the Chairperson is conflicted.
 The Managing Director's mandate is detailed in the business plan, which includes the framework for the delegation of authority.
 The Board boasts a spread of skills and a wealth of experience.